AlgoMaster Logo

 Code

-The bottleneck is that for every starting position i, we expand rightward until we find a valid window, then move to i + 1 and start scanning rightward again from scratch.
-What if instead of restarting, we just shrank the window from the left?
+The bottleneck is that for every starting position i, we extend rightward until we find a valid window, then move to i + 1 and scan rightward again from scratch.
+The next approach removes that restart by reusing one window and shrinking it from the left instead.

 Approach 2: Sliding Window